-Our sister company Care Today was founded in 1991 and have over 35 residential care homes.
+Our sister company, Care Today, has 40+ residential care homes.
 These ranging from 1 to 6 beds in Greater Manchester, Lancashire, Merseyside, Staffordshire, Stoke, Yorkshire, and Wolverhampton.
 Their aim is to offer individualised child-centred packages with an emphasis on a return to family or, if not appropriate, to family living through fostering.
 They strive to achieve a residential experience which is as deinstitutionalised as possible - the base for outreach work in the community.

 Care Today also have a DFES approved residential special school in Staffordshire which specialises in working with children who have significant social, emotional and behavioural difficulties.
 They have a particular focus on outdoor and vocational education, horticulture and animal husbandry, and music.

-Training 2 Care is a City & Guilds approved training and development centre which provides both internal and external training for social workers, managers, residential care staff and foster carers.
+Parallel Parents are also linked with Training 2 Care, which is a City & Guilds approved training and development centre which provides both internal and external training for social workers, managers, residential care staff and foster carers.
 All their courses are aimed at enhancing the quality of care given by people working with looked after children and young people.

 Training 2 Care provide specialist training for our foster carers on subjects such as behaviour management, attachment training, life story work, internet safety, therapeutic approaches, first aid, preparing for independence and much more.
 Training is also tailored to suit particular the interests and requirements of our foster carers depending on the type of children they look after and their individual needs.